My “too good to be true” deal by Tony Spagnuolo, B.A., J.D.

 When I raised this with counsel for the borrowers, I was advised that the signing officer on that instrument was no longer involved in the corporation.
 I was told that he was a previous partner who had been bought out.
 So I ordered a complete document list of all documents filed with the Ministry to investigate further.
 The final straw came when my client and I did a site visit to the property in Streetsville.
 We had been advised by the borrower that the only structure on the property was a derelict house with no tenants.
 Instead we found a fully furnished and occupied house with a car in the driveway.

 I spoke to the tenant and asked them to have the real owner contact me if he was not mortgaging his property.
-Then I called Marie Taylor, Director with the Corporate Underwriting Department at FCT as I consider FCT a partner in a real estate transaction.
+Then I called Marie Taylor, Director with the Corporate Underwriting Department at FCT.
 Given FCT’s extensive experience in detecting fraud, Marie helped confirm my suspicion that the transaction was in fact fraudulent.
 She also suggested that a caution be put on the property to alert any other lawyers or lenders who could potentially be duped by this fraudulent scheme.

 Fifteen minutes after speaking with the tenant, I received a call from the true owner’s lawyer who instantly put a caution on the property at the land titles office.